LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/bot-groups.md

 1. From the bots dashboard that lists your bots, click the <img style="width:25px" src="img/ConvoBuilder/icon_ellipsis_vertical.png"> icon that corresponds to the bot group name.
 2. Select **Delete Group** from the menu that appears.
 3. Click **Yes** to confirm the action.

+### Best practices

+For bot groups that are intended only for grouping purposes:
+* Make sure to disable the Collaboration setting.

+For bot groups that are collaborative (the Collaboration setting is enabled):
+* If the group will include multiple bots, LivePerson recommends the use of the [LivePerson NLU v2 engine](intent-builder-natural-language-understanding.html#liveperson-nlu-v2).
+* The group should not contain more than 15 bots.
+* Make sure there is no overlap in the intents and patterns used by the bots.

 ### FAQs